rootisgod/rootisgod/_posts/2020/2020-10-25-Azure-Application_Insights.md

 ## Application Insights Resource

 Now we can create our Application Insight resource.
-Choose the same region as your other resources and the Log Analytics Workspace we just created.
-Choose the workspace based resource mode as classic will be deprecated soon.
+Choose the same region as our other resources to avoid any bandwidth costs (same region traffic is free).
+Choose the workspace based resource mode as the classic mode will be deprecated soon.

 ![](/assets/images/2020/Azure-Application-Insights/050.png)